Tech Tips for Streaming Events

 Please note: If you purchased tickets AFTER the event date has already passed, you can find your digital access password on your e-ticket.
 Your e-ticket is the PDF attachment that can be found in your event confirmation email, which you received shortly after purchasing your tickets.
-The subject line will be, “Your order has been submitted,” and the email will be from email@example.com.
+The subject line will be, “Your order has been submitted,” and the email will be from [email protected].

-Open the PDF attachment in that confirmation email, and look for the box in the middle left-hand side of the PDF that states: “Digital Access Password” (outlined here in red).
+Open the PDF attachment in that confirmation email, and look for the boxes in the middle left-hand and right-hand sides, which state: “Digital Event Instructions” (see example below).